History of Hydro-Québec

-Hydro-Québec is a government-owned public utility established in 1944 by the Government of Quebec.
+Hydro-Québec is a Canadian Crown corporation public utility established in 1944 by the Government of Quebec.
 The company is in charge of the generation, transmission and distribution of electricity across Quebec.
 Its head office is located in Montreal.

 Origins

 In the years after the Great Depression, voices were raised in Quebec asking for a government takeover of the electricity business.
 Many of the criticisms leveled at the so-called "electricity trust" focused on high rates and excessive profits.
 Inspired by the example of Adam Beck, who had nationalized much of the electric sector in Ontario in 1906 as the Hydro-Electric Power Commission of Ontario, local politicians, such as Philippe Hamel and Télesphore-Damien Bouchard, strongly advocated moving Quebec towards a similar system.
 Soon after being elected Premier of Quebec in 1939, Adélard Godbout warmed to the concept of a state-owned utility.
 Godbout was outraged by the inefficient power system dominated by Anglo-Canadian economic interests and the collusion between the Montreal Light, Heat & Power (MLH&P) and the Shawinigan Water & Power Company, the two main companies involved.
 At one point, he even called the duopoly an "economic dictatorship, crooked and vicious".